apimento/shopifyFrontEndDevChallenge/README.md

 - Save user's likes to profile
 - Floating profile icon that when clicked, displays a dropdown menu
 2. Comments for each photo :
 - Save comments to photos, and users to comments
+- Display comments along with user name
+- Add comment input field and button